sozi-projects/Sozi/README.md

 After a successful build, you will get a `build/dist` folder that contains the generated application archives for each platform.

-You can customize the build by creating a custom configuration file.
+You can customize the build by creating a configuration file in the `config` folder.
 See `config/sozi-default.json` and `config/sozi-linux-x64.json` for examples.
 For instance, if you want to build 64-bit executables for OS X and Linux, the configuration file (`config/sozi-linux-darwin-x64.json`) will look like this: